Zulu-Inuoe/jzon/README.md

 ## Incremental Writer

-In addition to `jzon:stringify`, `jzon:with-writer` exposes an incremental writer for writing JSON in parts.
+In addition to `jzon:stringify`, `jzon:make-writer` exposes an incremental writer for writing JSON in parts.

 ``` common-lisp
 (jzon:with-writer* (:stream *standard-output* :pretty t)